How to Design a SaaS Marketing Funnel That Skyrockets Sales

 The Bottom of the funnel (BOFU) is the final stage of the marketing funnel.
 It is where leads become customers.
 You’ve captured their attention and built a trusting relationship; now, you can go for the hard sell.

-By the time leads reach this stage, they want your solution.
+By the time leads reach this stage, they’ve declared intent to buy your solution.
 Still, you don’t want to lose them at the close.

 Examples of Bottom of the Funnel Strategies